 Spoofing can also be used for other legal purposes, as long as the company spoofing the number has authorization and the business being spoofed is aware of the situation.
 Therefore, legal call spoofing always creates a positive experience for customers, who are rarely able to tell that the call is spoofed.

 Despite the fact that legal spoofing has a positive impact, the same cannot be said for illegally spoofed numbers.
-As we mentioned before, illegal spoofing occurs when the caller does not have the authorization to mask their details and use another company’s number.
+Illegal spoofing occurs when the caller does not have the authorization to mask their details and use another company’s number.
 So, if a third party impersonates a company using its number, it’s illegal regardless of the purpose.

-Illegal spoofers can target companies and use their numbers to target employees as well as customers.
-But, the problem is that these businesses don’t always realize that their numbers are being used for fraudulent activities.
+Illegal phone spoofing can target companies and use their numbers to target employees as well as customers.
+The problem is that these businesses don’t always realize that their numbers are being used for fraudulent activities.
 And, even though some never notice they are being targeted, other companies are suddenly hit with lawsuits or complaints from people that have been victimized by fraudsters using spoofed numbers.

 Voice fraudsters that spoof phone calls can take a variety of approaches and try to extract valuable information from the call received.
 That said, obfuscation is one of the most common scams that deceitful parties try to run with voice spoofing.
 When fraudsters obfuscate their calls, they simply seek to mask their details without worrying which phone numbers appear on the receivers’ phones.
 These are more common in attacks performed using international or otherwise suspicious numbers.

 Neighborhood spoofing requires more planning than obfuscation.
 In simple terms, neighborhood spoofing perpetrators attempt to mask their phone numbers and substitute them with details from a local company or person.
 While the receiver may not know the number, he or she is more likely to pick it up if it’s coming from close by.